rguruprakash/simple-note.nvim/README.md

 This is a very minimalist note-taking plugin for Neovim.
 It provides functionality to create, list, preview, rename, and delete notes.

+#### Motivation
+I've always desired a simple, straightforward note-taking method in vim.
+I'm only interested in basic functions such as creating, listing, deleting, renaming, and previewing notes.
+I don't need advanced features like nested notes or linking notes - just plain markdown notes will do.
+This plugin attempts to do the same with the help of telescope.nvim

 ## Features

 - Create a new note file with a unique timestamp or the provided filename as argument.